BestTimesToVisit.com Logo

 transport

-Atlanta's MARTA (Metropolitan Atlanta Rapid Transit Authority) system is surprisingly efficient for getting around the city center and to some suburbs.
+Atlanta's MARTA (Metropolitan Atlanta Rapid Transit Authority) rail system is surprisingly efficient for getting around the city center and to some suburbs.
 Download the MARTA app to plan your routes and check real-time train arrival information.
-Consider purchasing a Breeze card for cheaper fares than single-ride tickets.
+Avoid driving downtown during rush hour; MARTA will save you time and frustration.

 money